The New Energy Tech Consumer Code 3

 Amendments being proposed at this stage are based on queries raised by Signatories to the Administrator in the regular application of the Code’s requirements.

-Feedback is being sought on potential impacts that could arise from these administrative changes, falling under the following eight themes (details for each are shown in the questionnaire form and at the end of this document):
+Feedback is being sought on potential impacts that could arise from these administrative changes, falling under the following eight themes:

 • Overall commitments: Broadening the scope of existing advertising commitments to incorporate all claims and statements by providers.